DevExpress-Examples/wpf-scheduler-load-data-on-demand/Readme.md

 # How to load Scheduler Control data on demand

-This example illustrates how to load data in the scheduler only for the selected date interval.
-The example consists of two solutions.
-Each solution has its own SchedulingViewModel:
+This example loads data in the Scheduler only for the selected date interval.
+The example consists of three parts.

 * _CommonDbContext_.
-This example uses a single `DbContext` for the application.
+This solution uses a single `DbContext` for the application and has own SchedulingViewModel.
 * _DbContextPerRequest_.
-This example follows the One `DbContext` per request approach.
+This solution follows the One `DbContext` per request approach and has own SchedulingViewModel.
 * _Shared_.
-The project contains the data and the view, which are the same for both solutions.
+The shared project contains the data and the view, which are the same for both solutions.
 The events are mapped to the view model’s handlers.

 ## Files to Review